-To increase the impact of our active ownership activities, we incorporate these considerations.
-First, we have more stringent requirements for topics considered to be financially material to a sector.
+To increase the impact of our stewardship activities, we incorporate the following considerations.
+First, we have stricter guidelines for topics considered to be relevant or material to a sector.
 When deciding to support management proposals at general meetings, we apply additional sustainability expectations in relation to: board structure, director skillset, experience and track record, remuneration plans, risk management, corporate restructurings, and management proposals on environmental and social topics such as Say-on-Climate votes.
-Although we consider the issues that are financially material at the company level, we also consider costs and risks to the environment and society, which as they become systemic, impact our portfolio as whole.
-The behaviour of companies may increase these systemic risks, impacting the performance of the entire investment portfolio.
-As such, we use voting to mitigate these risks.
+Although we consider the issues that are material at the company level, we also look critically at the scope of a company's role in contributing to systemic risks, such as climate change, biodiversity loss and inequality, which impact our portfolio as whole.
+The behaviour of companies may increase these systemic risks and as such, we use voting as a tool to mitigate them.

-Second, we periodically evaluate how well engaged companies are responding to our engagement efforts and making progress on key issues.
-We may withhold support for management resolutions when companies are unresponsive or making insufficient progress.
+Second, we periodically evaluate how well companies are responding to our engagement efforts and making progress on key issues.
+We may withhold support for management resolutions when companies are unresponsive to our attempts to initiate a dialogue or are making insufficient progress.